Partial Identification in Moment Models with Incomplete Data--A Conditional Optimal Transport Approach: Model and Motivating Examples

-We illustrate the applicability of our methodology in assessing Algorithmic Fairness through data combination studied in \citet{kallus2022assessing}.
-We focus on the demographic disparity (DD) measure in this section and the true-positive rate disparity (TPRD) measure in the next section.
-Other measures such as True-Negative Rate Disparity (TNRD) can be studied in the same way.
-The assumptions on the data imposed in this and next sections align with \citet{kallus2022assessing}.
+\begin{example}[Demographic Disparity in KMZ] We illustrate the applicability of our methodology in assessing algorithmic fairness through data combination studied in KMZ.
+We focus on the demographic disparity (DD) measure in this example and the true-positive rate disparity (TPRD) measure in the next example.
+Other measures, such as the true-negative rate disparity, can be studied in the same way.
+The assumptions on the data imposed in both examples align with KMZ.